Using indoor grow lights for your pepper plants opens up another world of possibilities.

 Other types of popular CFLs include Vita-Lites and Sylvania Gro-Lux.

 You can use these plant lights to grow your seedlings before you put them outside.
-Or, just continue to use them as you grow your peppers indoors as long as you don’t see any stunted growth.

 High Intensity Discharge (HID)